redii/garden/README.md

 # 🪴 My Garden

 Saw [this](https://www.reddit.com/r/interestingasfuck/comments/vkuhvk/time_lapse_of_a_pepper/) post on reddit and wanted to do it myself.
-But since my garding skills and reliability when it comes to plants are about 0, I wanted to automate that process.
+But since my garding skills and reliability when it comes to plants are about **zero**, I wanted to automate that process.

 ## Requirements